dougeby/IntuneDocs/intune/compliance-policy-create-android.md

 - **Require devices have enabled Scan device for security threats (Android 4.2-4.4)**: This setting specifies that the **Verify apps** feature is enabled on the device.
 - **Minimum Android security patch level (Android 6.0 or later)**: Use this setting to specify the minimum Android patch level.
 Devices that are not at least at this patch level will be noncompliant.
 The date must be specified in the format YYYY-MM-DD.
 - **Require device threat protection to be enabled**: Use this setting to take the risk assessment from the Lookout MTP solution as a condition for compliance.
 Choose the maximum allowed threat level, which is one of the following:
-  - **None (secured)**: This is the most secure.
-This means that the device cannot have any threats.
+  - **None (secured)**: This threat level is the most secure.
+It means that the device cannot have any threats.
 If the device is detected as having any level of threats, it will be evaluated as noncompliant.
   - **Low**: The device is evaluated as compliant if only low-level threats are present.
 Anything higher puts the device in a noncompliant status.
   - **Medium**: The device is evaluated as compliant if the threats that are present on the device are low or medium level.
 If the device is detected to have high-level threats, it is determined to be noncompliant.
-  - **High**: This is the least secure.
+  - **High**: This threat level is the least secure.
 Essentially, this allows all threat levels.
 Perhaps it is useful if you are using this solution only for reporting purposes.

 ## System security settings

 ### Password

-- **Require a password to unlock mobile devices**: Set this to **Yes** to require users to enter a password before they can access their device.
+- **Require a password to unlock mobile devices**: Select **Yes** to require users to enter a password before they can access their device.
 - **Minimum password length**: Specify the minimum number of digits or characters that the user&#39;s password must have.
 - **Password quality**: This setting detects if the password requirements that you specify are set up on the device.
 Enable this setting to require that users meet certain password requirements for Android devices.
 Choose from:
   - **Low security biometric**